zabuxx/arduino-board-index/README.md

 ## How

-I've downloaded the latest version of the [GNU Arm Embedded Toolchain Downloads](https://developer.arm.com/downloads/-/gnu-rm), recompressed the `.xd` files as `.bz2` and moified `package_adafruit_index.json` to use the latest compiler toolchain.
+I've downloaded the latest version of the [GNU Arm Embedded Toolchain Downloads](https://developer.arm.com/downloads/-/gnu-rm), recompressed the `.xd` files as `.bz2` and modified `package_adafruit_index.json` to use the latest compiler toolchain.

 Only tested on **x86_64-pc-linux-gnu**, but should work on for Win/MacOS as well (open an issue if not).
 The binaries turn out 7~10% smaller in size with the new compiler, benchmarking is on todo list...